MicrosoftDocs/well-architected/well-architected/architect-role/design-diagrams.md

 # Architecture design diagrams

 Architects often communicate through diagrams.
-Diagrams are powerful communication tools that help implementors and stakeholders see the broad vision or dive deep into highly sensitive or nuanced areas of a system.
-To communicate with intention, an architect must select which diagrams are useful in each situation.
+Diagrams are powerful communication tools that help implementers and stakeholders see the broad vision or dive deep into highly sensitive or nuanced areas of a system.
+To communicate with intention, an architect must select which diagram is useful in each situation.

 This list of diagrams in this article isn't exhaustive.
 Expect diagrams to be a composite of multiple types.